KCPQ: Subchannels

-The station's digital signal is multiplexed:
+KCPQ's main transmitter is on Gold Mountain in Bremerton.
+The station's signal is multiplexed:

-KCPQ carries two subchannels belonging to KONG, one of Seattle's two ATSC 3.0 television stations.
+KCPQ carries a subchannel belonging to KONG, one of Seattle's two ATSC 3.0 television stations.
 In exchange, KCPQ is carried in ATSC 3.0 on the KONG multiplex.

 KCPQ's main channel is also simulcast on KZJO's transmitter as channel 22.2, which together with the digital replacement translator at that site makes the signal more accessible to viewers using UHF-only antennas and to viewers who receive a stronger signal from its transmitter in the Capitol Hill area.

-Analog-to-digital conversion

-KCPQ shut down its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated from its pre-transition UHF channel 18 to VHF channel 13 for post-transition operations.

 Translators

-KCPQ is rebroadcast on four translators outside of the Seattle metropolitan area as well as a digital replacement translator co-sited with KZJO in Seattle:
+KCPQ is rebroadcast on three translators outside of the Seattle metropolitan area as well as a digital replacement translator co-sited with KZJO in Seattle: